a-aima0/CareCompanion/README.md

 Contributions are always welcome!

-See [CONTRIBUTING.md]() for ways to get started.
+See [CONTRIBUTING.md](https://github.com/a-aima0/CareCompanion/blob/master/CONTRIBUTING.md) for ways to get started.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md]() file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/a-aima0/CareCompanion/blob/master/LICENSE.md) file for details

-## Support

-For support, email fake@fake.com or join our Slack channel.